Aadam Ismaeel Khamis

+Biography

-According to Bahraini officials, he was born Hosea Kosgei on 12 February 1989 in Kenya.
+According to Bahraini officials, Kosgei was born on 12 February 1989, in Kenya.
 Like fellow Bahraini runners Belal Mansoor Ali and Tareq Mubarak Taher, his age is surrounded by controversy.
-In August 2005 the IAAF opened an investigation on their ages which was still ongoing As of March 2007.
+In August 2005, the IAAF opened an investigation on their ages which was still ongoing As of March 2007.

-In 2006 Khamis won a bronze medal over 3000 metres at the Asian Indoor Athletics Championships.
+In 2006, Khamis won a bronze medal over 3000 metres at the Asian Indoor Athletics Championships.
 At the World Junior Championships in Beijing the same year he won a bronze in 10,000 metres and finished fifth in 5000 metres.
 The IAAF Council opened an investigatory disciplinary file on Khamis the day after his 5000 m finish.